 - Remember that a pre-approval is not a formal approval of finance.
 The pre-approval will be subject to you meeting the required terms and conditions for the pre-approval, the property being acceptable to the lenders requirements and no adverse changes in circumstances.

-- Not all lenders provide pre-approvals and there is a significant variance in the quality of pre-approval.
+- Not all lenders provide pre-approvals and this e is a significant variance in the quality of pre-approval.
 To get a pre-approval which can give a good indication in your ability to borrow, you’ll need to submit a full loan application sans a property address noted.
 Note that a pre-approval is the same as a standard home loan application, so be careful in applying for these frivolously.
 Each application will put a hit on your credit file which impacts your credit score, so only apply for a pre-approval if you have a genuine intention to buy a home.

 5 Reasons to Get Pre-Approved